Prof Judge image

 Financial Institutions/Regulation

-Judge currently serves as an editor of the Journal of Financial Regulation and a research member of the European Corporate Governance Institute.
-She previously served on the Financial Stability Task Force co-sponsored by the Brookings Institution and Chicago Booth School of Business as well as the Financial Research Advisory Committee to the Office of Financial Regulation.
+Judge currently serves on the Research Committee and Law Working Paper Series Editorial Board for the European Corporate Governance Institute.
+She was an editor of the Journal of Financial Regulation and she served on the Financial Stability Task Force co-sponsored by the Brookings Institution and Chicago Booth School of Business as well as the Financial Research Advisory Committee to the Office of Financial Regulation.
 While serving on FRAC, she co-chaired the working group on financial innovation and the working group on the LIBOR transition.

 Prior to joining Columbia Law School, Judge clerked for Judge Richard Posner of the Seventh Circuit Court of Appeals and Justice Stephen Breyer of the Supreme Court.
 She also worked as a corporate associate with Latham & Watkins LLP.
 She is a graduate of Stanford Law School (J.D. with Distinction, 2004), where she earned the Urban A. Sontheimer Honor (second in class), and Wesleyan University (B.A. with High Honors, 1999).